preciouschidera/preciouschidera/README.md

 I transitioned into tech with a background in **healthcare & digital marketing**, and I'm blending my love for precision and people to build **resilient, secure, and scalable infrastructure**.

 ## 🚀 What I'm Working On
-I'm wrapping up my DevOps Bootcamp with **5 real-world projects** covering:
+I'm wrapping up my DevOps Bootcamp with **real-world projects** covering:
 - EKS deployments
 - Serverless architecture
 - Infrastructure as Code